What is a W-2 form?

 Who it’s for: The employer

-Every employee needs to complete a W-4 form in the first month of their employment with you.
-It tells you exactly how much money you should withhold from their paycheck for the IRS.
-We all have different financial plans—some employees might set aside a conservative amount of tax to ensure they don’t owe any at the end of the year (and get a refund).
+Every employee’s paycheck is different, and every employee will have different financial plans.
+Some employees might set a conservative tax withholding to ensure they don’t owe any at the end of the year (and get a tax refund).
 Others might have an aggressive retirement savings plan.
 The W-4 tax form is where they tell you, the employer, exactly how they’d like to approach this.

 W-4 Tax Allowances

 Everyone has a certain “tax allowance”—a number that determines how much or how little tax should be withheld.
-That number varies depending on their marital status and number of dependents.
+That number varies depending on their marital status (whether or not they’re head of household) and number of dependents.
 A single dad with three kids will have a greater tax allowance—so less tax will be withheld.
 A high earning single person will have a lower tax allowance, so it’s a good idea to withhold more tax.

 Don’t worry, the W-4 form instructions spell this out in plain language.
 It’s a good idea for employees to fill out a new W-4 every year, or any time their personal or financial situation changes.
 They can do it easily online, at any time.

-While some states also use W-4 forms for state-specific taxes, others don’t.
-You’ll need to ensure your employees fill out forms for both federal withholdings and state withholdings.
+While some states also use W-4 forms for state taxes, others don’t.
+You’ll need to ensure your employees fill out forms for both federal withholdings and state tax withholdings.
 Find out what form you need, by state.

 Do 1099 employees get a W-2?

 Nope.
-Your contractors aren’t eligible for a W-2 form.
-Instead, you’ll complete a 1099-MISC form for them at the end of the year.
-The 1099-MISC isn’t just for contractors: if you’ve paid anyone more than $600 for a service (or rent) in the course of the year—think your landlord or your lawyer—you’ll give them one too.
-The IRS website has a full list of anyone who might need to receive a 1099-MISC.
+Independent contractors aren’t eligible for a W-2 form.
+Instead, you’ll complete a 1099-NEC form for them at the end of the year.
+1099 forms aren’t just for contractors: if you’ve paid anyone more than $600 for a service (or rent) in the course of the year—think your landlord or your lawyer—you’ll give them one too.

 Each of these vendors and contractors will need your Taxpayer Identification Number and Certification to file these taxes.
 How do you share that?
 Use a W-9 form.